lrgoodboy/jdbc2hive/README.md

 Feature
 ============

-  * Support push MySQL related condition in hive query to MySQL
+  * Support push DB related conditions in hive query to MySQL
   * Support fetch only required fields in MySQL to optimize performance
   * Support splited field to run multi maps
   * Use MySQL explain to estimate fetched rows
-  * Just support MySQL now.
+  * Just support MySQL now

-Usgage
+Usage
 ============